Whangaehu (III)

 The river drains Crater Lake and so it is smelly and acidic (not enough to do any damage).
 Take your own drinking water, as you won’t be drinking this brew.
 Water quality is better during snow melt or after rain.

-There is 118km of Class II water above the put in. ou could consider this if the flows are up.
-The usual put in is below this Class II reach, where a tributary boosts the flow enough for Kayakers to proceed (as documented above).
+There is some Class II water above the put in.
+You could consider this if the flows are up.
+The usual put in is below this Class II reach, where a tributary boosts the flow.

 The first reach to the Quarry is 9 km.
 The river is continuous Class III at most levels.
 Rapids are boulder gardens and (soft) bedrock ledges and features.
 The rapids come thick and fast and good boat scouting and eddy catching is needed.
-The next reach is 23km, with the second half easier as you approach Colliers (Class II+).
+The next reach is 23km, with the second half easier as you approach Colliers (mostly Class II+).
 It will take six hours or more to reach Colliers Bridge.
-The river drops 10m/km over this reach.
+The river drops a decent 10m/km over this reach.

 Overnighting on the river is possible but campsites are very limited.
 The Te Tui Farm reach has no esplanade reserve so the banks and riverbed are private property.
 Do some research and ask permission if you want to camp.
-The true left below Colliers Bridge is public land, though the farmer might not agree so ask permission.
-There are a few scenic reserves below this point and quite a bit of esplanade (road) reserve.
-Another 8km of Class II will get you to the next bridge at Aranui Station.
+The true left below Colliers Bridge is public land, but there are no toilets just a rough parking area.

 Gauge